-2.4 Reporting of test results
+2.6 Reporting of test results

-- After approval tests have been completed, a report should be submitted to the Administration / RO.
-This report should include information regarding the test design, methods of analysis and the results of these analyses. - The results of biological efficacy testing of the BWMS should be accepted if during the landbased and shipboard testing conducted as specified in sections 2.2.2 and 2.2.3, it is shown that the system has met the standard in regulation D-2 in all test cycles as provided in paragraph 2.2.4.2 above.
+- After approval tests have been completed, a report should be submitted to the Administration /RO.
+This report should include information regarding the test design, methods of analysis and the results of these analyses. - The report is to also contain all documentation (including procedures, methods, data, models, results, explanations and remarks) associated with the validation of SDL.
+The report is to include at least the information identified in paragraph 2.2.57 above. - The results of biological efficacy testing of the BWMS should be accepted if during the landbased and shipboard testing conducted as specified in sections 2.2.2 and 2.2.3, it is shown that the system has met the standard in regulation D-2 in all test cycles as provided in paragraph 2.2.4.2 above.

-2.5 Issue of Type Approval Certificate
+2.7 Issue of Type Approval Certificate